 At the waterfront, he built a boat shed with holiday accommodation for friends and family.
 Son Geoffrey helped him to build a jetty and to lay railway tracks so Eric could launch and berth an enclosed cabin cruiser.
 This provided the family with years of happy boating, fishing and swimming all over Lake Macquarie.
 Eric and Ann were generous hosts and welcomed visitors at weekends and every school holidays.

-He retired from British Paints aged 65 in 1970.
+at 65. he retired from British Paints in 1970.
 He later worked part-time at T.C.Frith’s menswear store at Boolaroo, where he could once again exercise his sales skills and benefit from staff discount!

 As they aged, Eric and Ann found that maintenance of their

 huge block of land at Coal Point had become tiring, so they sold it

 toward the end of the 1970s and moved to a beach-side house at 84